The delicate leaves of this early-season garden vegetable are a favorite.

-A cool season, fairly hardy, annual, vegetable gardeners are growing lettuce for its edible foliage, which is 90% water, but offers plenty of vitamins A and B. A member of the Asteraceae family, it has been cultivated for ages, perhaps longer than any other vegetable crop.
-Young lettuce leaves are delicious in salads.
+Home gardeners are growing lettuce for its edible foliage which is 90% water, but offers plenty of vitamins A and B. A cool season annual, lettuce is a member of the Asteraceae family and has been cultivated for ages, perhaps longer than any other vegetable crop.

 Tip: Consider adding kelp meal to planting beds.
 It’s chock-full of micro-nutrients and is especially good for supplying trace minerals to crops that will be consumed.